Connect with us

 A total of Sh2 billion has been allocated for the construction of a link between Longonot town and the Naivasha Inland Container Depot (ICD) which connects the Nairobi-Naivasha SGR and MGR as well as the restoration of the railway line between Longonot and Malaba.

-Another Sh700 million has been set aside for the rehabilitation of the Nakuru-Kisumu MGR line.
-The two projects will facilitate freight and passenger services from Nairobi to western Kenya.
-Currently, freight services terminate at the Naivasha ICD after which transporters must load their cargo on to trucks.
+Another Sh700 million has been allocated for the rehabilitation of the Nakuru-Kisumu MGR line.
+These projects will facilitate train services from Nairobi to western Kenya.
+Currently, freight services terminate at the Naivasha ICD, after which cargo is transported by road.

 The Kenya Railways, which has been employing the services of the Kenya Defence Forces and the National Youth Service to revamp the old railway network, is rehabilitating locomotives that will be used to ferry passengers and cargo to western Kenya.